OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-143.md

 ## Psalm 143:2

-> And do not bring Your servant to trial,
+> And do not make Your servant stand trial,
 > For no one alive is righteous before You.

 ## Psalm 143:3